Shoma Tomita: Career

 In 2019, he was given a contract to play for the Toray Arrows as an informal player.
 He debuted in V.League, 2019–20 V.League Division 1 Men.

 In 2020, he was elevated to the Japan men's national volleyball team.

-He was a member of Japan's team for the 2022 AVC Cup.
-Japan won the silver medal,which was the best result Japan got in AVC Cup history.
+He was a Japan team member for the 2022 AVC Cup.
+Japan won the silver medal, which was Japan's best result in AVC Cup history.

+In 2024, Tomita signed with Osaka Bluteon and had a name in the national team roster for two consecutive years.
+He and the Japanese team won the silver medal in 2024 VNL.
+However, in 2024 Paris Olympic Games, he was not included in the 12-player roster, but he was still called up for the substitute team to support in rehearsals.

+In 2025, Tomita continued his contract with Osaka Bluteon and was called up to the national team for competing 2025 VNL and 2025 World championship.
+In June, he was assigned as the team captain in first two weeks of the VNL.